The Explore North Thailand Tour – fifteen days

-Along a beautiful winding road, we travel through Huai Nam Dang National Park.
+We travel through Huai Nam Dang National Park along a beautiful winding road.
 This national park is still one of the classic trekking areas of North Thailand.
 The Pong Duad Hot Springs in the park is our first major stop.
 A nice and shady walk through the forest leads to these hot springs.
 Next is the Mork Fah Waterfall, which is in the Doi Suthep-Pui National Park.
-It is a short walk to the falls which is an ideal place to break the journey.
+It is a short walk to the falls, an ideal place to break the journey.
 We will spend time here swimming and relaxing.

 Overnight at the Marisa Resort